App shell & overlays

 ActionBar is a portalled strip pinned to the bottom of the screen — the natural home for button-hint captions or a persistent set of actions.
 Its default class is absolute left-3 right-3 bottom-3 flex-row items-center justify-between px-2 py-1 rounded-lg shadow-md bg-white border-slate-200; override class for a different look.
 It takes ordinary ViewProps children.

-import { ActionBar, Text, View } from "@pocketjs/core/components";
+import { ActionBar, Text, View } from "@pocketjs/framework/components";

 <ActionBar>